salemaljebaly/ThemePathPro/README.md

 - **Path Validation**: Automatically corrects malformed paths (e.g., double slashes)
 - **Selection Support**: Works on selected elements or the entire page
 - **Real-time Feedback**: Shows success/error counts and messages
+- **Free and Open Source**: Available for everyone to use and modify

+## Problem & Solution

+**Problem:**
+Material Design workflows in Figma require tedious manual reassignment when switching between theme variations.
+The Material Theme Builder creates styles but offers no easy way to switch elements between themes.

+**Solution:**
+ThemePathPro bridges this critical gap, helping designers quickly switch between theme variations without manual reassignment.

 ## How to use the plugin